Famous Monsters of Filmland: Pop-culture connections

 In April 1981, the punk band The Misfits began using the magazine's distinctive logo font on most albums, T-shirts, and other associated promotional materials.
 In 1999, The Misfits released an album named Famous Monsters.

 In his 2000 non-fiction book On Writing, Stephen King describes his own history with Ackerman's work and calls Famous Monsters of Filmland a life-changing publication, adding: "Ask anyone who has been associated with the fantasy–horror–science fiction genres in the last thirty years about this magazine, and you’ll get a laugh, a flash of the eyes, and a stream of bright memories—I practically guarantee it."

 Famous Monsters was mentioned by Billy Bob Thornton in an infamous 2009 interview with host Jian Ghomeshi on the CBC Radio One program Q. Thornton; upset by Ghomeshi's mentioning his career in the film industry during the interview with The Boxmasters, he became non-responsive before relating a long story of how he read and entered a contest sponsored by FM when he was a boy.

 The Sci-Fi Boys, a 2006 documentary by Paul Davids, focuses heavily on Famous Monsters and Forrest J Ackerman.
 The film features interviews with Ackerman and several of the current top names in the science fiction genre, including Peter Jackson and Rick Baker, who attest to the influence of the magazine and of Ackerman himself.

 Writer and filmmaker Jason V. Brock created The Ackermonster Chronicles!, a 2012 documentary about Ackerman.
 The film has been shown at several venues (including a special screening at Loscon 39 in Los Angeles), and been critically well received in magazines such as Fangoria, Scary Monsters, and VideoScope.
 The movie is billed as the definitive film about Ackerman's life and cultural influence, and features in-depth interviews with Ackerman, Ray Bradbury, John Landis, Greg Bear, Richard Matheson, Dan O'Bannon, Ray Harryhausen, David J. Skal, and others.

+Reception

+David Sanjek in Literature/Film Quarterly (1990) found that the magazine indulged in "wearisome punning" and that for all its good humor it was devoted to what James B. Twitchell described as "artificial horror".
+Twitchell described the term as "what an audience searches for in verbal or visual text when it wants a particular kind of frisson without much intellectual explanation or sophistication."